Tasheem/locator-mobile/README.md

   - Set Display Name to Locator.
   - Increment Version one above the latest version in the App Store.
   - Increment Build one above the latest Build sent to the App Store.
+  - Remove any supported destinations that aren't iPhone.
 - Add icons for app from https://www.appicon.co
   - Go to Locator > Locator > Images > AppIcon in XCode and drag the images (should be around 11 or 12 images) to the XCode screen that comes up.
 - Build the app